Strategies for Interview Success

 Posted by Albury Resume on 5 Mar 2025

-It doesn’t have to be the situation.
+This does not have to be the case.

 Learn to be comfortable around difficult questions.

-All it is in the body language
+It’s all in body language

 Prepare questions